 We are here to help provide the very best care to patients, carers and communities.
 While the Academy doesn’t provide direct services for these end users, we work directly with thousands of staff that do.
 So, our work supports and enables them to lead with the compassion and skill that the public expects.

-This greatly widens the scope of our work and reaffirms our commitment to involving patients and staff representatives in all aspects of our work.
+This greatly widens the scope of our work and reaffirms our commitment to involving patients, carers and staff representatives in all aspects of our work.
 This type of meaningful engagement we have with patients, carers and staff drives transparency and accountability which leads to improved programmes and increased participant satisfaction and learning.
 Our design processes also start with patient stories and we encourage those leading the design to bring in photos of loved ones who have or who are experiencing NHS care.
 This helps to keep us grounded in purpose during design processes by asking, ‘what difference would this make to my loved one?’